 Rabbi Yochanan ben Zakkai – Tiberias

-Rabbi Yochanan ben Zakkai was privileged to see the second holy Temple of Jerusalem before dying at the age of 120 in 90AD.
+Rabbi Yochanan ben Zakkai was privileged to see the second Holy Temple of Jerusalem before dying at the age of 120 in 90AD.
 In his lifetime he served as the leader of Klal Yisroel and studied with Hillel and Shammai.
-He was buried in Tiberius 1100 years before Rambam was buried alongside his grave.
+He was buried in Tiberias 1100 years before Rambam was buried alongside his grave.